p-ulan/SecretClosetTest/README.md

 # SecretClosetTest
-Test for the SecretCloset app
-For this test i use HTC U11 on android 9.0
+For this test I use HTC U11 on android 9.0